 Using Datadog Agent and OpenTelemetry Collector for Log Collection

-Datadog Agent for log capture: The Datadog Agent is a battle-tested host agent that can collect logs from various sources (files, containers, network sockets, etc.) and perform enhancements like multiline aggregation, filtering, and scrubbing.
-To tail logs from an application’s file:
+Datadog Agent for log capture: The Datadog Agent is a battle-tested host agent used by DevOps and SRE teams to collect logs from various sources (files, containers, network sockets, etc.) and perform enhancements like multiline aggregation, filtering, and scrubbing.
+It handles structured and unstructured logging automatically, which is why it shows up in most production environments.
+To tail logs from an application's file:

 # Example Datadog Agent integration config: <APP_NAME>.d/conf.yaml